ram97-boop/Automate-Excel/README.md

 The project was created in IntelliJ IDEA.

-To run the program, run
+To run the program in Windows, run out/artifacts/automateExcel_jar/runAutomateExcel.bat
-out/artifacts/automateExcel_jar/runAutomateExcel.bat